openeuropa/epoetry-client/README.md

 The ePoetry client is build on top of the [Phpro Soap Client](https://github.com/phpro/soap-client) and it allows to log in events that occur during any request process by using any logger that complies with the PSR-3 logger interface standard.
-In order to do so simply call the "setLogger" method in your client factory and then set the minimum level of events that are going to be logged with the "setLogLevel" method.
+In order to do so simply call the "setLogger" method in your client factory and then set the maximum level of events that are going to be logged with the "setLogLevel" method.
 The log levels correspond to those defined by the [PSR-3 logger interface standard](https://www.php-fig.org/psr/psr-3/#5-psrlogloglevel)